Myrmex/overview/cadmus/dev/concepts/lookup.md

 Just like a part UI must know about the names of the thesauri sets it requires, here the part UI would require to know about these parameters.
 Both these parameters are defined at design time for each part, so this is not an issue.
 Also, they are just names, and carry no part-specific structure.

-Once the cited persons part knows these parameters, it can use them to query the index service for all the data pins belonging to a specified part type, having a specified name, and maybe having a value starting with the letters typed by a user.
+Once the cited persons part knows these parameters, it can use them to query the index service for all the data pins belonging to a specified part type, having a specified name, and maybe having a value including the letters typed by a user.
 The result would be a list of data pins, which as such provides:

 - the pin's name and value.